DerYeger/vue-marmoset-viewer/README.md

 - `resize`: Emitted when the underlying viewer has been resized manually or automatically, when the `responsive` property is set to `true`.

 ### Nuxt

+> Nuxt 2 is not supported by v2.0.0 and onward.

 1. Create the file `plugins/marmosetViewer.ts` with the following content.